-The ACLU states that the District should disable the Sexuality filter because of the "epidemic of LGBT youth suicides and bullying."
+The ACLU states that the District should disable the LGBT filter because of the "epidemic of LGBT youth suicides and bullying."
 This is an unfortunate scare tactic.
 The letter does not identify any instances of bullying or suicide at schools within the District.

-Even if the ACLU could identify specific examples of bullying of students who identify as gay, lesbian, bisexual, or transgendered, the answer to such a problem is not disabling Internet filters that would allow students to access sexually inappropriate materials.
-Indeed, it is extraordinary for the ACLU to claim that the District's web filtering policies have anything whatsoever to do with bullying.
+Even if the ACLU could identify specific examples of bullying of students who identify as gay, lesbian, bisexual, or transgendered, the answer to such a problem is not disabling an Internet filter that would allow students to access sexually inappropriate materials.
+Indeed, it is quite a stretch to claim that the District's web filtering policies have anything whatsoever to do with bullying.
 Rather, the answer to problems with bullying is to address the bullying.